-We award over 900 scholarships and fellowships for postgraduate study and professional development to Commonwealth citizens each year.
+We award over 800 scholarships and fellowships for postgraduate study and professional development to Commonwealth citizens each year.
 The CSC is an executive non-departmental public body, sponsored by DFID.

 The CSC aims to contribute to the UK’s international development aims and wider overseas interests, support excellence in UK higher education, and sustain the principles of the Commonwealth.
 We select candidates on the basis of merit and their potential to contribute to the needs of their home countries.

-Commonwealth Scholarships and Fellowships in the UK are funded by the Department for International Development (for developing Commonwealth countries), and the Department for Business, Energy and Industrial Strategy and the Scottish Government (for developed Commonwealth countries), in conjunction with UK universities.
+Commonwealth Scholarships and Fellowships in the UK are funded by the Department for International Development (for developing Commonwealth countries), and the Department for Education (for developed Commonwealth countries), in conjunction with UK universities.

 Who we are

 The CSC comprises up to 14 Commissioners and a chair, who are appointed by the Secretary of State for International Development in line with the Public Appointments Commissioner’s code of practice.